jdereg/java-util/README.md

 n-cube can be used free for personal use.
 If you plan to included it within a commercial application, please contact John DeRegnaucourt, jdereg@gmail.com.

 Version History
+* 2.3.2
+ * HTML formatting improved to handle all cell data types
+ * Parse routine that fetches n-cube names was matching too broad a string for n-cube name.
 * 2.3.1
  * Date axis be created from, or matched with, a String that passed DateUtilities.parseDate().
  * String axis can be created from, or matched with, a Number instance.